 Willingness to Partner

-- Coordinator Scott Shaw will call applicants to arrange for a site visit.
-During the site visit, he will identify repairs or weatherization that may be possible, and take photos of the problem.
-Applicants will also be asked to provide further information about income, employment, and their ability to help complete the work.
+- Manager Scott Shaw will call applicants to arrange for a site visit.
+During the site visit, he will identify repairs or weatherization that may be possible and take photos of the problem.

-- The coordinator will prioritize the requests of the identified priority groups according to the applicants’ needs and the skills of the volunteer groups.
+- The coordinator will prioritize the requests of the identified priority groups according to the applicants’ needs and the volunteer groups’ skills.

 - Completion of an application and site visit does not guarantee selection as a Housing Repair Program site.

-- The coordinator will then match the job with the skills of the volunteer groups and send them information and photos of the job.
+- The coordinator will then match the job with the volunteer groups’ skills and send them information and photos of the job.